V-Vivek/Big-Data-Fundamentals/HDFS.md

 - Data Nodes will also help in computing
 - Data Nodes sends heartbeat to Name Node periodically to report the overall health of the system

+# Block
+- Smallest unit of physical memory where data is stored
+- Default size of a block in Hadoop 2.x is 128MB

 ## Replication Management